-Economic conditions have been challenging in recent years across the markets in which the Group operates.
+Economic conditions have been challenging in recent years across the markets, as well as the unprecedented impact of COVID-19, in which the Group operates.
 A significant economic decline in any of these markets could impact the Group's ability to continue to attract and retain customers.
 Demand for the Group's products can be adversely affected by weakness in the wider economy which are beyond the Group's control.
 This risk is evaluated as part of the Group's annual strategy process covering the key areas of investment and development and updated regularly throughout the year.
 The Group continues to make significant investment in innovation.
 The Group regularly reviews its pricing structures to ensure that its products are appropriately placed within the markets in which it operates.